kitnil/awesome/README.md

 - [nat](https://github.com/willdoescode/nat) - ⚡️ nat - the 'ls' replacement you never knew you needed⚡️
 - [diff-grep](https://github.com/keith/diff-grep) - Filter matching hunks in diffs
 - [rust-script](https://github.com/fornwall/rust-script) - Run Rust files and expressions as scripts without any setup or compilation step.
-- [vtracer](https://github.com/visioncortex/vtracer) - Raster to Vector Graphics Converter built on top of visioncortex
+- [vtracer](https://github.com/visioncortex/vtracer) - Raster to Vector Graphics Converter
 - [anewer](https://github.com/ysf/anewer) - anewer appends lines from stdin to a file if they don't already exist in the file.
 This is a rust version of https://github.com/tomnomnom/anew
 - [nix-mirror](https://github.com/dnaq/nix-mirror) - A simple tool for mirroring nix binary caches
 - [xshell](https://github.com/matklad/xshell) -